This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 2 | «account-id» is the ID of your AWS account, which you will substitute in a moment. |

-When adding things to your Helm values.yaml file, merge any duplicate blocks.
-Alternatively, you can use separate files and pass all of them with --values «file» when running Helm commands. |
+When adding items to your Helm values file, merge any duplicate blocks. |

 Then substitute «account-id»